 The BSA encompasses a significant portion of what USFWS calls Occurrence #1 in the species' recovery plan (USFWS 2021).
 Achieving a resiliency for Occurrence #1 (which was defined as no fewer than 1,000 reproducing individuals) is critical for the recovery of the species (USFWS 2021).
 Significant impacts to suitable habitat within this Occurrence Area, particularly in areas where a dormant seed bank may persist, may jeopardize the recovery of the species unless mitigation can sufficiently offset these impacts.
-Proposed mitigation that would prevent jeopardizing recovery consists of avoiding known population areas (i.e., where germination has been documented), preserving and managing known occupied habitat areas, restoring appropriate microhabitat conditions in disturbed habitat to reduce or eliminate threats from non-native species (particularly veldt grass), and establishing a permanent conservation.
+Proposed mitigation that would prevent jeopardizing recovery consists of avoiding known population areas (i.e., where germination has been documented), preserving and managing known occupied habitat areas, restoring appropriate microhabitat conditions in disturbed habitat areas as to promote reoccupancy (i.e., germination and reproducing individuals), managing habitat to reduce or eliminate threats from non-native species (particularly veldt grass), and establishing a permanent conservation.